-Security By default, the Clear option is disabled.
+Security Intel Platform Trust Technology On Enables or disables the Intel Platform Trust Technology On option.
+By default, the Platform Trust Technology On option is enabled.
+For additional security, Dell Technologies recommends keeping the Platform Trust Technology On option enabled.
+Physical Presence Interface (PPI) Bypass for Clear Commands The PPI Bypass for Clear Commands option allows the operating system to manage certain aspects of PTT.
+When enabled, you are not prompted to confirm changes to the PTT configuration.
+By default, the PPI Bypass for Clear Commands option is disabled.
+For additional security, Dell Technologies recommends keeping the PPI Bypass for Clear Commands option disabled.
+Clear When enabled, the Clear option clears the information that is stored in the PTT fTPM after exiting the computer's BIOS.
+This option returns to the disabled state when the computer restarts.
+By default, the Clear option is disabled.
 Dell Technologies recommends enabling the Clear option only when PTT fTPM data needs to be cleared.
 SMM Security Mitigation Enables or disables additional UEFI SMM Security Mitigation protections.
 This option uses the Windows SMM Security Mitigations Table (WSMT) to confirm to the operating system that security best practices have been implemented by the UEFI firmware.
 By default, the SMM Security Mitigation option is enabled.
-For additional security, Dell Technologies recommends keeping the SMM Security Mitigation option enabled unless you have a specific application which is not compatible. i NOTE: This feature may cause compatibility issues or loss of functionality with some legacy tools and applications. i NOTE: To view this option, enable Service options as described in View Service options.
-Data Wipe on Next Boot i NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
-Start Data Wipe Data Wipe is a secure wipe operation that deletes information from a storage device. ⚠ CAUTION: The secure Data Wipe operation deletes information in a way that it cannot be reconstructed.
+For additional security, Dell Technologies recommends keeping the SMM Security Mitigation option enabled unless you have a specific application which is not compatible.
+NOTE: This feature may cause compatibility issues or loss of functionality with some legacy tools and applications.
+NOTE: To view this option, enable Service options as described in View Service options .
+Data Wipe on Next Boot NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options .
+Start Data Wipe Data Wipe is a secure wipe operation that deletes information from a storage device.
+CAUTION: The secure Data Wipe operation deletes information in a way that it cannot be reconstructed.
 Commands such as delete and format in the operating system may remove files from showing up in the file system.
 However, they can be reconstructed through forensic means as they are still represented on the physical media.
 Data Wipe prevents this reconstruction and is not recoverable.
 When enabled, the data wipe option will prompt to wipe any storage devices that are connected to the computer on the next boot.
 By default, the Start Data Wipe option is disabled.
 Absolute Absolute Software provides various cyber security solutions, some requiring software preloaded on Dell computers and integrated into the BIOS.
 To use these features, you must enable the Absolute BIOS setting and contact Absolute for configuration and activation.
 By default, the Absolute option is enabled.
-For additional security, Dell Technologies recommends keeping the Absolute option enabled. i NOTE: When the Absolute features are activated, the Absolute integration cannot be disabled from the BIOS setup screen.
-UEFI Boot Path Security i NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
-UEFI Boot Path Security Enables or disables the computer to prompt the user to enter the Administrator password (if set) when booting to a UEFI boot path device from the F12 boot menu.
-By default, the Always Except Internal HDD option is enabled.
-Firmware Device Tamper Detection Allows you to control the firmware device tamper detection feature.
-This feature notifies the user when the firmware device is tampered.
-When enabled, a screen warning messages are displayed on the computer and a tamper detection event is logged in the BIOS Events log.
-The computer fails to reboot until the event is cleared.
-By default, the Firmware Device Tamper Detection option is silent.
-For additional security, Dell Technologies recommends keeping the Firmware Device Tamper Detection option enabled.
-Clear Firmware Device Tamper Detection Enables or disables the option to clear the event.

 Table 36.
-BIOS Setup options-Security menu (continued)Security
+BIOS Setup options-Security menu (continued)